NveCorporation/AG952-SM124-Smart-GMR-Magnetometer-Evaluation-Kit/README.md

-User Interface Software for the AG952 Evaluation Kit (SM124 Smart GMR Magnetometer Sensor) Requires Windows 7 or later.
+Revision A User Interface Software for the AG952 Evaluation Kit (SM124 Smart GMR Magnetometer Sensor) For SM124 Lot Numbers older than 1932xx (shipped from the manufacturer prior to August 2019).
+Software requires Windows 7 or later.

 Installation Instructions:
   1. Download the software installation package (exe file).